MetalBlockchain/metal-docs/docs/subnets/multisig-deploy.md

 # How to Deploy a Subnet with Multisig Authorization

-Subnet creators can control critical Subnet operations with a N of M multisig.
+Subnet creators can control critical Subnet operations with an N of M multisig.
 This multisig must be setup at deployment time and can't be edited afterward.
-Multisigs can are available on both the Tahoe Testnet and Mainnet.
+Multisig authorization is available on both the Tahoe Testnet and Mainnet.

 To setup your multisig, you need to know the P-Chain address of each key holder and what you